CaseySader/WOLF_CL/README.md

 ```
 cd WOLF_CL
 ```
-2. To run WOLF some example config file, such as `wolf.yaml`, has been provided for testing.
+2. To run WOLF, some example config file, such as `wolf.yaml`, has been provided for testing.
 You may edit the following line:
    email: xxx@xx.xx.xx
-   in culster_config section of wolf_test.yaml to change xxx@xx.xx.xx to your email so that you can get notifications of running status when you run WOLF using:
+   in the culster_config section of `wolf.yaml` to change xxx@xx.xx.xx to your email so that you can get notifications of running status when you run WOLF using:
    ```
    python Wolf.py -i wolf.yaml.
    ```